Barbari bread

 Barbari bread (نان بربری) is a type of Iranian yeast leavened flatbread.
 It is one of the thickest flat breads and is commonly topped with sesame or black caraway seeds.
 A notable characteristic of the bread is its top skin that is similar to pretzels or lye roll's skin due to the Maillard reaction that occurs during baking.
-Before baking it is glazed with a mixture of baking soda, flour and water.
+Before baking it is glazed with a mixture of flour and water.

 It is widely known as Persian flatbread in United States and Canada.

 Etymology

 Barbari bread traces back to the Qajar era.
-It apparently takes its name from a community of people called Barbars which was settled around Teheran during the 19th century.
+It takes its name from a community known as the Barbars, who migrated to Tehran from central Afghanistan during the 19th century.

 During the Qajar dynasty, numerous Hazaras immigrated to Khorasan province.
 The Hazaras of Khorasan province were known by the name Barbar until the Pahlavi period.
 While the term "Barbari" for this tribe was replaced by "Khavari" by royal edict of Mohammad Reza Pahlavi, the bread itself kept its title and is now commonly known as "nān-e barbari" in Iran.

 The bread is still referred to as nān-e barbari in Iran while Hazaras refer to it as nān-e tanūri ("tandoor [tandir] bread").
-It is popular among Iranian Azerbaijanis.